 Further information on the governance and accountability regime for CRIs is detailed in the Owner's Expectations Manual.
 The manual is designed to help boards to operate efficiently in their roles and to clarify their responsibilities.
 It also takes account of the particular expectations of board members in companies owned by the Crown, as opposed to private or publicly listed companies.

-In line with the February 2010 CRI Taskforce (MBIE website) proposal, from 1 February 2011 the Ministry of Science and Innovation will be the primary monitoring department for CRIs, with the Crown Ownership Monitoring Unit (COMU) moving to a second-opinion role in relation to the CRI’s financial performance.
-COMU is working with the Ministry to transfer knowledge on how COMU monitors the CRIs and will continue to work with the new monitoring team to share developments in financial monitoring approaches.
+From 1 February 2011 the Ministry of Science and Innovation became the primary monitoring department for CRIs, with the Crown Ownership Monitoring Unit (COMU) moved to a second-opinion role in relation to the CRI’s financial performance.
 COMU will retain a key role in the board appointments advice process, working alongside the Ministry of Science and Innovation.

 Information on individual CRIs can be located at Portfolio of Entities - CRIs.